xpack/web-jekyll/pages/dev-tools/ninja-build/install.md

 5 directories, 5 files
 ```

+### Test

-To check if Ninja starts, use:
+To check if Ninja starts, use something like:

 ```console
 $ ~/opt/xPacks/ninja-build/1.10.1-1/bin/ninja --version